 Change #5: Centers for Grades 3-5

 Library management aside, I took a pedagogical leap to try “library centers” as an instructional model.
 Truthfully, I thought this would work better than it did.
-From what I’ve read of Cari Young’s ground-breaking work, she intended the centers to be used when a librarian works alone.
+From what I’ve read of Cari White’s ground-breaking work, she intended the centers to be used when a librarian works alone.
 With no assistant and potentially few or no volunteers, the centers model keeps your sanity.
 And no one is probably looking too closely at how academic your center content is.

 For me, however, who is blessed enough to have a part-time library tech assistant, I believe I should expect more of myself and my teaching.
 A puzzle center or Word Jenga or math blocks or listening center just isn’t going to cut it.
-My district administrators wants some sort of proof (or “data”) that I’m teach information literacy more explicitly.
+My district administrators want some sort of proof (or “data”) that I’m teach information literacy more explicitly.
 I’m expected to do more “rigorous” content.
 So I ended up making many of my own centers.
 That was fine, and led to some really great ideas.

 One positive effect of centers was the ability to give students choice in HOW they learn and practice information literacy skills.
 Using self-inking stamps, I tracked students center attendance in booklets that they took with them as they traveled to different library centers week after week.
 For instance, students could practice research by looking up the answer to a Question of the Week, or observing and researching ladybugs in an enclosed terrarium.
 Next year, I want to expand those choices, while building in more structure for students that need extra guidance and scaffolding.
 At the same time, I don’t want to hold back the students who are independent learners.